 Clots that break away from a deep vein thrombosis and travel to the lungs may cause a life-threatening clot in the lungs, called pulmonary embolism (PE).
 More general symptoms of blood clots include shortness of breath, squeezing pain in the center of the chest lasting more than a few minutes, pain extending to the shoulder, arm, back, teeth or jaw, sudden weakness or numbness in the face, arm or leg, aphasia (sudden difficulty speaking or comprehending speech) or sudden blurred or double vision.
 One should seek emergency care if experiencing any of these symptoms of blood clots.

 Blood Clot Treatment

 Blood clot treatment can take many forms, depending on the type and cause of clotting taking place.
-Anticoagulant medications (blood thinners), such as heparin and warfarin, are often used to inhibit the formation and growth of existing clots.
+Anticoagulant medications (blood thinners), such as and , are often used to inhibit the formation and growth of existing clots.
 They slow the time it takes for blood to clot and can prevent further clotting.
 They do come the potential of uncomfortable and sometimes serious side effects, as well as the need for frequent blood testing.
 There are some self-care measures on can take to reduce the risk of developing blood clots.

 One can try to avoid sitting for long periods.
 For example, if traveling by airplane frequently, walking the aisle periodically will promote circulation.
 After a surgery or prescribed bed rest, the sooner one begins to move again the better.
 Do not needlessly delay physical motion because it could cause more harm down the road.
 However, do not rush into activity either.
 If unsure, consult with a physician for the best course of action.
 More generally speaking, one can alter his or her lifestyle and reduce the risk of blood clotting by losing weight, lowering high blood pressure, quitting harmful habits such as smoking, and start to exercise regularly.